michael2008/ME-Live-Doc/docs/trouble-shooting.md

 ### Live Module
 Q: **Jam occurs soon after starting**

-Please check Quality setting and vertical synchronization in all running models has been closed.
-In the condition of opening vertical synchronization, jam when starting Live may occur, including Editor Environment and Standalone Environment.
+Please check the Quality setting and whether the vertical sync has been turned off in all operating modes.
+When you turn on vertical sync, starting the Live module will cause stuck at startup, in both the Editor environment and the Standalone environment.

-Q: **Live Workstation cannot be connected to HoloLens SpectatorView**
+Q: **Live Workstation cannot connect to HoloLens SpectatorView**

-Check HoloLens and Live Workstation are in the same network.
+Check whether HoloLens and Live Workstation are in the same network environmenet.

-Check SpectatorView app on HoloLens has been started.
-If necessary, repeat starting the app.
+Check whether the SpectatorView application is started on HoloLens and restart the application if necessary.

-Check whether SpectatorView Listen Port Setting in Live Workstation and setting of SpectatorView in HoloLens are commensurate.
+Check whether the SpectatorView listening port set in the Live program in Live Workstation is consistent with the port set in the SpectatorView application in HoloLens.

 ## Project Environment
 Q: **Stuck in starting program inside Unity**